You’re feeling betrayed. Someone you care about, perhaps even love has broken the bonds of trust and done something that cuts deep at your heart.

 It still stings when you find out, but perhaps you can have some sympathy.

-Then there are betrayals that are plain and simple deliberate acts, either of malice or of heartless indifference.
+Then there are betrayals that are plain and simple deliberate acts, either of malice, opportunism, or heartless indifference.

 Perhaps the office gossip overheard you talking about a particularly difficult time in your life, and they proceed to tell anyone who will listen about your private business.